Why Do I Feel Light Headed After Deadlifts? Solutions And Fixes!

 But it makes sense.

-If you are not building up tightness in your body, you are not in a correct position to handle a heavy squat.
+If you are not building up tightness in your body, you are not in the correct position to handle a heavy squat.

 As a result, some people may be holding their breath a little longer than they should have and will be gasping for air after finishing their squats, maybe even seeing some stars at the same time as well.